MattHondrakis/DataAnalysis/NYC House Prices/NYCHousePrices.md

 -   <a href="#just-let-gam-figure-it-out"
     id="toc-just-let-gam-figure-it-out">Just let Gam figure it out</a>
 -   <a href="#scrap-work" id="toc-scrap-work">Scrap work</a>

+# Introduction

+This project was inspired by a course taken by a friend of mine for his masters.
+I believe the data came from Kaggle but I am not certain.
+The task was to fit a model to predict NYC Housing prices but I wanted to take this opportunity and fit different models and compare the results.

 ``` r
 house <- read_csv("C:/Users/Matthew Hondrakis/OneDrive/Documents/data_lat_long2.csv")